stephaneckstein/transport-and-related/README.md

 ## Computation of optimal transport and related hedging problems via neural networks and penalization
 ____________________________

-This repository contains the implementations of the numerical examples in ["Computation of optimal transport and related hedging problems via neural networks and penalization"](https://arxiv.org/)
+This repository contains the implementations of the numerical examples in ["Computation of optimal transport and related hedging problems via neural networks and penalization"](https://arxiv.org/) (Link to be inserted)

 ### Prerequisites

 - Python, Tensorflow, NumPy, Matplotlib, Seaborn, Pandas
-- The programs were tested with Python 3.5.3, but should run with other versions as well.
+- The programs were tested with Python 3.5.3

 ### Running the programs